SimonDeVos/CF_SR/README.md

 Folder where similarity matrices are stored and loaded.

 #### myFunctions.py
-This file contains all self-written methods to run the 'main notebook.ipynb'.
+This file contains all methods to run the 'main notebook.ipynb'.

 #### myFunctions_benchmark.py
-This file contains all self-written methods to run the 'benchmark.ipynb'.
+This file contains all methods to run the 'benchmark.ipynb'.

 #### requirements.txt